phoenixframework/phoenix_live_view/guides/client/js-interop.md

 ## Hooks and JS commands outside of a LiveView

 Hooks (`phx-hook`) and `Phoenix.LiveView.JS` commands are not exclusive to LiveViews.
-They also work on regular pages rendered by a normal Phoenix controller — pages with no live connection, commonly called **dead views** (also referred to as *dead renders*, *static pages*, or simply markup *outside of a LiveView*).
+They also work on regular pages [rendered by a normal Phoenix controller](https://hexdocs.pm/phoenix/controllers.html#rendering) — pages with no live connection (sometimes referred to as **dead views**, *dead renders*, *static pages*, or simply markup *outside of a LiveView*).

-This includes markup that lives *outside* the live container on a page that does have a LiveView, such as your root layout — those elements belong to a body-level dead view, not to the LiveView.
+This includes markup that lives *outside* the live container on a page that does have a LiveView, such as your root layout — those elements belong to a body-level regular view, not to the LiveView.

 To enable it, the page must load and connect `LiveSocket`, exactly as a LiveView page does: